 Ardennes 1944 – Hitler’s Last Gamble came out in 2015 and became another international No 1 Bestseller.
 The French edition was the only book by a foreigner shortlisted for the Prix Medicis.

 Antony Beevor was made a Chevalier de l’Ordre des Arts et des Lettres by the French government in 1997 and in 2008 was awarded the Order of the Cross of Terra Mariana by the President of Estonia.
+In 2016, following his book on the Ardennes, the Belgian government made him Commandeur de l’Ordre de la Couronne.
 He was elected a Fellow of the Royal Society for Literature in 1999.
 He was the 2002-2003 Lees-Knowles lecturer at Cambridge.
 In 2003, he received the first Longman-History Today Trustees’ Award.
 He is also Visiting Professor at the University of Kent.
 In September 2003, he succeeded Philip Pullman as Chairman of the Society of Authors and handed over to Helen Dunmore in September, 2005.
 He has received honorary degrees of Doctor of Letters from the University of Kent, the University of Bath, the University of East Anglia and the University of York.
+In 2016 he became an Honorary Fellow at King’s College London.
 He was a judge of the British Academy Book Prize and the David Cohen Prize in 2004.
-He is a non-executive director member of the Samuel Johnson Prize and a member of the Council of the Society of Authors.
-In 2014 he received the Pritzker Literature Award for Lifetime Achievement in Military Writing.
+He is a non-executive director of the Samuel Johnson Prize and a member of the Council of the Society of Authors.
+In 2014 he received the Pritzker Literature Award for Lifetime Achievement in Military Writing, and in 2016 the Historical Association’s Medlicott Medal for services to history.
 He is married to the writer and biographer Artemis Cooper and they have a daughter Nella and a son Adam.

 Contact address: c/o Andrew Nurnberg Associates, 20-23 Greville Street, London EC1N 8SS